dayyanobrien/SDP-Group26/README.md

 you can replace the file in catkin_ws/src/turtlebot3/turtlebot3_slam/config

-**empty.world** is a simulation world, which is more like a restaurant. you can use it for testing by replacing the file in catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds/empty.world
+**empty.world** is a simulation world, which is more like a restaurant. you can use it for testing by replacing the file in catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds/empty.world.
+The corresponding map is in sim_maps/test_map.yaml